Maxine Harding, MBACP,FD Integrative Therapist

 - An advanced Diploma in Humanistic Counselling (Dartmoor counselling and Psychotherapy, Newton Abbot).

-- Studying towards a Counselling Foundation Degree (Iron Mill Institute, Exeter
+- Foundation Degree Integrative Counselling (Iron Mill Institute, Worcester University)

 - A member of PODS (Positive Outcomes for Dissociation Services)